100 Notable alumni of

 -

 Kyle Craig Bolerjack is an American sportscaster.
 He is currently calling Utah Jazz telecasts on KJZZ with Thurl Bailey.
-He also calls games for CBS, ESPN, and CBS College Sports Network in a national broadcasting career that dates back to the late 1990s.
+He has also called games for CBS, ESPN, and CBS College Sports Network in a national broadcasting career that dates back to the late 1990s.

 -